ipsilo-eu/Fibonacci-Delta-Encoding-Engine/README.md

 ### **Fibonacci Delta Encoding Engine (FDEE): Architectural Specifications**

-FDEE is a **Lossless Numerical Compression Primitive** leveraging non-linear base-mapping (Fibonacci Pillars) and Delta Encoding.
+FDEE is a **Lossless Numerical Compression** leveraging non-linear base-mapping (Fibonacci Pillars) and Delta Encoding.
 Unlike standard Zeckendorf coding, FDEE utilizes a bidirectional offset mechanism to minimize the entropy of the resulting bitstream.

 ### Best case scenario
 The best recorded scenario was a **84.28%** file size reduction for Fibonacci only numbers from a .txt file to a .bin file and stil got a **100%** data integrity after restoring the data from the .bin file.